ezsystems/ezcommerce/README.md

 ## What is Ibexa Commerce?
 *Ibexa Commerce* is commercial Digital Experience Platform (DXP) software developed by Ibexa.

 *Ibexa Commerce* derives from *[Ibexa Experience](https://github.com/ezsystems/ezplatform-ee)*.
 It is composed of a set of bundles.
 Ibexa Commerce, like Ibexa Experience, is built on top of the Symfony framework (Full Stack).
-It has been in development since 2014.

 ### How to get access to Ibexa Commerce?